To be able to save snapshots of a folder using Git, you must first put the folder under Git's control by initialising a Git repository in that folder.

 What is this?
 HANDS-ON panels contain hands-on activities you can do as you learn Git.
 If you are new to Git, we strongly recommend that you do them yourself (even if they appear straightforward), as hands-on usage will help you internalise the concepts and operations better.

-1 First, choose a folder.
-The folder may or may not have any files in it already.
-For this practical, let us create a folder named things for this purpose.
+Preparation Choose a folder to put under Git's control.
+The folder may or may not contain any files.
+For this practical, let us create a folder named things

 mkdir things